sainzl/useful_oneliners/README.md

 # useful_oneliners

-Some commands that could be useful for the system administrators in the daily basis
+Some commands that could be useful for the system administrators in the daily basis.